-- Travel Itinerary: The itinerary should outline your travel plans by date.
+- Travel Itinerary: Self-created.
+Should outline your travel plans by date.
 Include information on where you will be staying and how you plan to travel between destinations.

-The decision to travel overseas requires careful consideration, particularly in these troubled times.
 If you are invited to conduct MIT research abroad, you are responsible for fully understanding the related travel risks and ensuring that appropriate safeguards are in place.
-The documents listed below must be submitted to UROP staff in Room 7-104, at least three weeks prior to intended departure for all UROPs involving international travel.
+The documents listed below must be submitted to UROP staff in Room 7-104, at least three weeks prior to intended departure.

 - Graduate and Undergraduate Students Travel Form (PDF): Required for MIT-sponsored travel to destinations listed under MIT's latest warnings for MIT Travel Risks Categorizations as having moderate, high, or highest risk.
 Note that in situations where the advisory lists travel risk as "highest" MIT-related travel may not be permitted.

-- Travel Itinerary: Your itinerary should outline your travel plans by date.
-You should include information on where you will be staying and how you plan to travel between destinations.
-You may need to confer with your UROP supervisor for this information.
+- Travel Itinerary: Self-created.
+Should include information on where you will be staying and how you plan to travel between destinations.

-- UROP International Travel Card: Before your departure, make sure to pick-up the UROP international travel card from UROP staff in 7-104.
+- UROP International Travel Card: Available in 7-104.
 Keep this card with you during your travels as it provides travel tips and resources to help you should issues arise.

 - Travel Guidelines: Information on requirements for UROP travel, including MIT's Travel Risk Policy.